External Network Penetration Testing

 The goal of an external pentest for PCI DSS is to determine whether an unauthenticated attacker could gain access to in-scope systems or cardholder data from outside your network.

-External testing focuses on internet-facing systems accessible to any attacker, while internal testing assumes an attacker has already gained access to your internal network.
+External testing focuses on internet-facing systems accessible to any attacker.
+Internal penetration testing assumes an attacker has already gained access to your internal network.
+Both are recommended as complementary assessments.

-Yes, our external testing includes cloud-hosted infrastructure on AWS, Azure, GCP and other platforms that form part of your external attack surface.
+Yes, cloud-hosted infrastructure on AWS, Azure, GCP, and other platforms that form part of your external attack surface is included in our external testing scope.

 Get a fixed-price quote within 24 hours.
 Our team will review your external footprint and provide a tailored scope that fits your budget and security needs.